 Sounds useful.
 So what’s the problem?
-Before we get into that, I should like to make it absolutely clear from the outset that I am not a Luddite.
-I am well aware that quaint theories warning of the inherent evils of new technologies have been articulated (and invariably dismissed) since at least the fourth century BCE when Plato cautioned in the Phaedrus that the advent of writing would cause people’s memories to atrophy.
+Before we get into that, I’d like to make it absolutely clear from the outset that I am not a Luddite.
+I’m quite aware that quaint theories warning of the inherent evils of new technologies have been formulated (and invariably dismissed) since at least the fourth century BCE when Plato cautioned in the Phaedrus that the advent of writing would cause people’s memories to atrophy.
 Neither am I about to suggest that the use of such technology is a form of “cheating.”
 Media, as defined by Marshall McLuhan, can be “any extension of ourselves”—glasses, for instance—or “any new technology.”
-Professional basketball has always been mediated: players wear shoes, uniforms, headbands, mouth guards, use fitness equipment, etc. That basketball players make use of new technologies to augment their bodies is not of concern (although players who engage in body modification surgery in order to gain a competitive advantage must be policed more vigorously).
+Professional basketball has always incorporated such things: players wear shoes, uniforms, headbands, mouth guards, use fitness equipment, etc. That basketball players make use of new technologies to augment their bodies is not of concern (although players who engage in body modification surgery in order to gain a competitive advantage must be policed more vigorously).

-In what way, then, does SOLIDshot differ from other sports technology?
-We can clearly see how this new smart sleeve has evolved from a long line of familiar low-tech ancestors, including an eerily similar product peddled by Scooter’s own father; if its forerunners are merely harmless gadgets, what makes SOLIDshot so dangerous?
-To invoke McLuhan1 again, the medium is the message: “the personal and social consequences of any medium…result from the new scale that is introduced into our affairs.”
+We can clearly see how this new smart sleeve has evolved from a long line of familiar low-tech ancestors (including an eerily similar product peddled by Scooter’s own father), so if its forerunners are merely harmless gadgets, what makes SOLIDshot’s latest product so dangerous?
+To invoke McLuhan again, the medium is the message: “the personal and social consequences of any medium…result from the new scale that is introduced into our affairs.”

 And it is precisely in terms of scale, the sheer quantity of data collected and shared, that these new-fangled smart devices—that is, any device with sensors that harvest data—differ from their predecessors.
 NBA players already operate under the all-seeing eye of the SportVU camera (another Silicon Valley innovation), which tracks and records their every move while on the court.
 The media establishment was swift and uncritical in its gushing endorsement of the SportVU system, hailing its leaguewide adoption as a revolution.
 Now, three years on, the unremittent surveillance of NBA players, the hoarding of data by teams—data to which players have limited access and which teams use to make personnel decisions—has been completely normalised.
 And we should not doubt for a moment that smart sleeves and other similar devices will soon become equally ubiquitous at the professional level.
 If the notion of players wearing smart tracking devices during live games sounds implausible to you, head on over to SOLIDshot’s FAQ section: